adekimpianna/acme-web-design/development-strategy.md

 ## Finishing Touches

-1. Add another branch named `7-responsive-design` to Start the responsive design
+1. Add another branch named `7-responsive-design` to Start the responsive design, then merge it!
 1. Next, validate the code to check for any last mistakes, fix it.
-1. When two of them is done, merge it!
 1. Last, write final, complete README on master is also fine:
   - [makeareadme.com](https://www.makeareadme.com/)
   - [bulldogjob](https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project)